May 2016 — The Memorial Day Issue

 Add the bourbon, sugar, salt and hot sauce.
 Bring to a simmer while stirring constantly.
-Gently stir in the Fresno chile and beans.
+Gently stir in the Fresno chile, beans and bacon.

 Transfer the skillet of beans to the indirect zone of the grill set up for 250°F with wood smoke.
 If you are cooking on a Kalamazoo Hybrid Fire Grill, specific methods for barbecue are described here.
 The beans smoke for 2 hours.
 For maximum flavor, we recommend placing the beans below Barbecue Pulled Pork for the final 2 hours of its smoke.